microsoft/BotBuilder-V3/en-us/node/builder/guides/examples.md

 |[basics-multiTurn](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-multiTurn) | Shows how to implement simple multi-turns using waterfalls.
 |[basics-firstRun](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-firstRun) | Shows how to create a First Run experience using a piece of middleware.
 |[basics-logging](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-logging) | Shows how to add logging/filtering of incoming messages using a piece of middleware.
-|[basics-validatedPrompt](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-validatedPrompt) | Shows how to create a custom prompt that validates a users input.
 |[basics-localization](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-localization) | Shows how to implement multiple language support for a bot.
+|[basics-customPrompt](https://github.com/Microsoft/BotBuilder/tree/master/Node/examples/basics-customPrompt) | Shows how to create a custom prompt of arbitrary complexity.

 ## Demo Bots
 These are bots designed to showcase what's possible on specific channels.
 They're great sources of code fragments if you're looking to have you bot lightup specific features for a channel.